 “The man briefly smiled, waving his hand at them.
 “Where!”

 “I don’t know what you are talking about—you people in the colonies are all mad!”
 Not even close!

-In a skip of a beat, the door flew open, sending in two red coated soldiers inside.
+In a skip of a beat, the door flew open, sending in two red-coated soldiers inside.
 Almost immediately, these two men pulled the couple outside and shoved them forward.
-Fletcher objected to such treatment and even continued to demand for more respect.
+Fletcher objected to such treatment and even continued to demand more respect.

 “Hey!” he cried.
 “What do you think about what you are doing?
 We have rights!
 Goddammit!”
 Their minds went into a swirl, as they lurched forward down a dimly lit hallway.
 They saw other prisoners held in cells, all looking horrid, sad, angry, and somber at them, while the couple passed by in the dead of night.

 “Carry on, you!” responded the guards, as their movement never ceased to abate.